yyemre/My-Portfolio/README.md

-My passion is creating new ideas and forging them as a developer.
-Biggest reward for me is see them working or solving a problem.
-Since 2018 running behind ideas that believed to create value.
-On the journey i participate several competitions and acceleration program like TUBİTAK Bigg Program and International Create Challenge – Martigny.
-I’m developing games and AR-VR projects as professional programmer.
-My biggest tool is Unity.
+I am a developer driven by a passion for creating new ideas and bringing them to life.
+For me, the greatest reward is seeing these ideas come to fruition, solving real problems, and adding value.
+Since 2018, I have been dedicated to pursuing ideas that I believe can make a difference.
+Along this journey, I have participated in several competitions and acceleration programs, including the TUBİTAK Bigg Program and the International Create Challenge (ICC) in Martigny.
+As a professional developer, I specialize in creating games and AR/VR projects, with Unity as my primary tool.

-I’m a gamer as well.
-Playing both competitive and casual games.
-I have huge gaming experience on pc since Windows 95, also spend lot of time on browser games.
-This helps very much to creating game ideas on mobile.

-I’m proud of myself for working organized and valued this on my teammates.
-Love using scrum and kanban.
-I prefer working with compatible people to not compatible people even if they are not very good at their job.

-Private sector experience: I worked at Meyer Group as back-end and SQL developer for 1 year.
-Then lead a game development group (8 to 10 people)  at Doğuş Teknoloji for 9 months; worked as a metaverse developer for 6 months as well.
-Then joined Magnolia Games as developer.

-Indie experience: My first published project is Bax Game on Steam.
-Made with unity and i was only programmer on project.
-Later i ranked as finalist on competition called ICC 2019 – Martigny at Switzerland with ARRA Project.
-Travelled to Martigny for one month entrepreneurship marathon.
-Later that year i participated TUBİTAK Bigg program with ANVİL Project.
-Passed 2 stages then put project aside.
-After this project worked free-lance AR developer.
-Created promotion apps for companies that attending expositions.
-One of my project shown below.
-Beginning of 2022 participated TUBİTAK Bigg program again with a social project called Pedal.
-Passed 2 stages then put project aside.
+I’m also an avid gamer, with extensive experience across both competitive and casual gaming.
+My journey with PC games dates back to the days of Windows 95, and I’ve spent considerable time in browser games as well.
+This background has been invaluable for sparking creative ideas for mobile game development.

+I take pride in my organizational skills and am committed to fostering a structured work environment for my team.
+I am a strong advocate of using methodologies like Scrum and Kanban to enhance productivity.
+When it comes to teamwork, I value compatibility and collaboration over pure technical skills.

+Professional Experience

+Meyer Group: I worked as a back-end and SQL developer for one year.
+Doğuş Teknoloji: I led a game development team of 8-10 members for nine months and at the same time worked as a metaverse developer.
+Magnolia Games: I joined as a developer and contributed to multiple projects until the studio closed.
+Mind Drawer: I had worked on an industrial B2B project in three versions: an AR glasses application and mobile apps for both Android and iOS, all developed in Unity.
+Currently i am working on a sAIfer project that won XR Hack Istanbul.
+You can check it on projects section.

+Independent Projects

+Bax Game: My first published project on Steam, developed in Unity, where I served as the sole programmer.
+ARRA Project: As a finalist in the ICC 2019 in Martigny, Switzerland, I participated in a month-long entrepreneurship marathon.
+ANVIL Project: This project made it through two stages of the TUBİTAK Bigg program before I decided to set it aside.
+Additionally, I have worked as a freelance AR developer, creating promotional applications for companies exhibiting at trade shows.
+One of these projects is showcased below.
+Pedal Project: In early 2022, I re-entered the TUBİTAK Bigg program with a social initiative called Pedal, which also advanced through two stages.

-Now working both in private sector and own projects.
-Continue gaining experience, making money and solving problems.
+Currently, I am balancing both my private sector role and independent projects, continuously expanding my experience, generating income, and finding solutions to complex problems.

 ## Projects

  ### 2018